darkarnium/perimeterator/README.md

 * `ENUMERATOR_REGIONS`
   * A comma-delimited list of AWS regions to enumerate resources from.
   * This is set automatically if the provided Terraform configs are used.
-* `ENUMERATOR_SQS_REGION`
-  * The region in which the SQS scan queue was created.
-  * This is set automatically if the provided Terraform configs are used.
 * `ENUMERATOR_SQS_QUEUE`
   * The URL of the SQS scan queue.